narains/Seaport-Brewing-Co./README.md

 # Seaport-Brewing-Co.
-Sample Front-end design for a Beer Brewing Company
+Sample Front-end design for a Beer Brewing Company.
 A fully responsive single page application